 There are several spot rates and a single yield (YMT).
 The YTM is a summary of all the spot rates that enter into the bond pricing equation.
 Consider three patterns:

-A flat term structure of spot rates (i.e., all of the spot rates are equal): the yield must equal the one year spot rate level as well.
+A flat term structure of spot rates (i.e., all of the spot rates are equal): the yield must equal the one-year spot rate level as well.

-A term structure where spot rates are upward-sloping over a two-year period: the two-year bond yield is below the two-year spot rate.
+A term structure where spot rates are upward sloping over a two-year period: the two-year bond yield is below the two-year spot rate.

-A term structure where spot rates are downward-sloping over a two-year period: the two-year bond yield is above the two-year spot rate.
+A term structure where spot rates are downward sloping over a two-year period: the two-year bond yield is above the two-year spot rate.

 If a bond’s YTM over a six-month period remains unchanged, then the annual total return of the bond over that period equals its YTM.